 High cliff edges

-- All racers must attend the Race briefing at TBD on Dock at Flowerpot Island.
-The boat leaves at TBD and waits for no one.
+- All racers must attend the Race briefing at 6:45am on the Dock at Flowerpot Island.

-- Start is the on a rocky beach close to the dock at Flowerpot Island where the boat will disembark.
+- Start is on a rocky beach close to the dock at Flowerpot Island where the boat will disembark.
+Details on Flowerpot Island Terrain are here.

-- The race will begin at TBD and will begin in waves of 5-10 racers.
+- The race will begin AT SUNRISE (approx. 7am) and will be in waves of 5-10 racers.

 - At all times runners must follow the directions of race officials.